 Here are some of the most common myths regarding workers’ compensation claims:

-- Employees intentionally stay out of work because they do not feel like returning: The fact is that, oftentimes, employees do not go back to work because a company will not offer them a transitional duty assignment while they are recovering.
+- Employees intentionally stay out of work because they do not feel like returning: The fact is that, oftentimes, employees do not go return to work because an employer will not offer them a transitional duty assignment while they are recovering.
 Not all employers have transitional duty options and, to avoid setting back their recovery, employees have to postpone their return.
 Not many people enjoy languishing at home and not having a reliable routine.
 Employees want to come back to work to interact with their friends in the workforce and to avoid becoming deconditioned during their time off.
 Employers should seek to create transitional duty opportunities for employees to return to work without harming their recovery.

 - Workers’ compensation is costly to employers: Workers’ compensation was designed to act as a shield to protect employers from lawsuits that exposed them to the real cost of a workplace injury, insulating employers from the actual price of workplace injuries.
 According to the National Academy of Social Insurance estimates, the cost of workers’ compensation in 2013 was 98 cents per every hundred dollars of covered wages.
 Higher wages generally do not count as a covered wage, which means that the actual percentage of payroll cost is much smaller.
 Before you start feeling bad for your employer, keep these facts in mind.